-Normally a first or second-class Honours degree or professional experience in the area of study.
-Applicants are required to submit a sample of their creative writing.
+Normally a first or upper second-class Honours degree or professional experience in the area of study.
+Applicants should have a passion for and commitment to contemporary fiction for children and young adults, and will be required to submit a sample of creative writing to demonstrate their skill in writing for young audiences.

 Months of entry

-After completion of taught modules, students undertake their independent study with tailored supervisory support leading to the dissertation - usually an extended piece or pieces of fiction for children.
+You also take one optional module from a selection that may include Fantastic Fiction for Children, Writing Non-fiction for Children or Picture Books.
+After the taught modules, you complete an independent study with tailored supervisory support leading to the dissertation – usually an extended piece or pieces of fiction for children amounting to 20,000 to 30,000 words.

 Qualification and course duration